-Location Gambling Machine Categories Allowed Location Conditions Premises with a First, Fifth and Seventh Category Licence under the Licensing (Jersey) Law 1974 First - Taverner's Licence Fifth - Club Licence Seventh - Entertainment Licence Category 1 Category 2 Category 3 Only available for play when the premises are ordinarily open to the public.
+Gambling Machine Categories Allowed Location Conditions Category 1 Category 2 Category 3 Only available for play when the premises are ordinarily open to the public.
 Play not allowed by under 18s.
-Location Gambling Machine Categories Allowed Location Conditions Premises with a Second Category Licence under the Licensing (Jersey) Law 1974 Second - Residential Licence Category 1 Category 2 Category 3 In a conspicuous place but in line-of- sight from the bar staff.
+Gambling Machine Categories Allowed Location Conditions Category 1 Category 2 Category 3 In line-of-sight from the bar staff.
 May only be switched on for operation while the bar is manned.
 Play not allowed by under 18s.
-Cafes, commonly known under the definition of Places of Refreshment as defined by the Places of Refreshments (Jersey) Law 1967 Category 1 Play not allowed by under 18s.
-Cafes, commonly known under the definition of Places of Refreshment as defined by the Places of Refreshments (Jersey) Law 1967.
-Category 2 Machine(s) must not be in view from outside the premises or from any entrance.
+Category 1 In line-of-sight from the staff.
 Play not allowed by under 18s.
-Strictly limited to a premises being a Private Members Club Category 1 Category 2 Category 3 Category 4 Only available for playing when the premises are ordinarily open to its members.
+Category 2 In line-of-sight from the staff.
 Play not allowed by under 18s.
+Category 1 Category 2 Category 3 Category 4 Only available for playing when the premises are ordinarily open to its members.
+Play not allowed by under 18s.
+Categories Allowed Category 1 Category 2 Category 3 Gambling Machine Categories Allowed Category 1 Category 2 Category 3 Category 1 Category 2 Category 2 Category 2 Category 2 Category 2 Category 3